 - Political Ecology

-Dr. Hurley has worked as a research assistant for the World Wildlife Fund U.S. in the Conservation Science Program.
-There Dr. Hurley participated in a number of continental biodiversity assessments, including working on the organization’s terrestrial and freshwater assessments of North America.
-His research on the politics of land development and conservation build upon this work.
+Dr. Hurley has worked as a research assistant with World Wildlife Fund’s Conservation Science Program, where contributed to the program’s assessments of North America’s terrestrial and freshwater biodiversity.
+His research on the politics of land development and conservation in the United States builds upon this work, focusing on social dynamics shaping the success of these efforts.

 While living in Eugene, Oregon Dr. Hurley served as a member of the board of directors for the Friends of Buford Park and Mt.
-Pisgah, a 501(3)c organization dedicated to connecting people to the regionally important habitats and species of this Lane County park.
-His teaching on ecological change and history as well as interests in nontimber forest product use draw upon key experiences and lessons learned from this early engagement with ecological stewardship.
+Pisgah, a non-profit dedicated to connecting people to the unique habitats and species of this Lane County park.
+His teaching on ecological change as well as interests in nontimber forest product use draw upon key experiences and lessons learned from this early engagement with ecological stewardship in the southern Willamette Valley.

 Currently, Dr. Hurley is an Ambassador for the Philadelphia region’s Circuit Trails network.